Dauch Corporation

-American Axle & Manufacturing, Inc. (AAM), headquartered in Detroit, Michigan, is an American manufacturer of automobile driveline and drivetrain components and systems.
+Dauch Corporation, formerly American Axle & Manufacturing, Inc. (AAM), headquartered in Detroit, Michigan, is an American manufacturer of automobile driveline and drivetrain components and systems.

 History

-AAM was founded in 1994 when a private investor group, led by Richard E. "Dick" Dauch, James W. McLernon, Raymond Park and Morton E. Harris purchased the Final Drive and Forge Business Unit from GM's Saginaw Division.
-In 1999, AAM went public, and is traded as "AXL" on the New York Stock Exchange (NYSE).
-AAM has grown to supply various OEM manufacturers around the globe in the passenger car, light truck, and commercial vehicle segments.
+American Axle & Manufacturing (AAM) was founded in 1994 when a private investor group, led by Richard E. "Dick" Dauch, James W. McLernon, Raymond Park and Morton E. Harris purchased the Final Drive and Forge Business Unit from GM's Saginaw Division.

+In 1999, AAM went public, and was traded as "AXL" on the New York Stock Exchange (NYSE) until becoming "DCH" on its 2026 renaming to Dauch.
+AAM grew to supply various OEM manufacturers around the globe in the passenger car, light truck, and commercial vehicle segments.

-AAM's World Headquarters building, erected in 2004, is located on the Detroit/Hamtramck border.
+The company's World Headquarters building, erected in 2004, is located on the Detroit/Hamtramck border.

+AAM was renamed Dauch in 2026.

 2008 strike

+On February 26, 2008, approximately 4600 AAM employees went on what would be a three-month-long strike to protest a proposed wage and benefit cut by the company's management.
+The proposal would reduce production workers' hourly wage from $28 to $18 and cut skilled trade wages $5 per hour.
 The strike cost General Motors $2.6 billion as the automaker lost the production of its Chevrolet Malibu sedan and other vehicles.

+2026 strike

+On midnight at June 1, 2026, the United Auto Workers declared a strike at Dauch's Three Rivers production facility, affecting nearly 1,000 employees, in response to Dauch failing to reach a deal with the union regarding wage hikes before the May 31 deadline.
+UAW president Shawn Fain criticized the company for making an "empire of profit" of $8.4 billion since the UAW agreed to drop wages in 2008.
+In response to the strike, the company stated it "believes that the best outcomes for everyone – our Associates, the union, and the Company – are reached at the bargaining table.
+We remain committed to negotiating with the union in good faith and hope to promptly reach a fair agreement."

 Products

 Key products include axles, drive shafts, front axle, universal joints and sealing and thermal-management products.